damian-pastorini/reldens-items/README.md

 ## About

-They idea behind this project is to cover the basics on how an inventory system work.
+The idea behind this project is to cover the basics on how an inventory system work.
 Using this package you will get the basic set of features and some more advance, for example, some basic features will be:
  - Manage the inventory add / set / remove items.
  - Modify items qty.